List of For Better or For Worse characters: Supporting characters

 April's on-again, off-again friend since childhood.
 She is a founding member of "4-Evah", as its keyboard player and lead singer, later leaving the band when she is offered a chance at a singing contract.
 Becky's character arc develops in that she grows up to be boy-crazy in high school, which leads to problems of her being jerked around by older boys.
 Becky also has problems with shallowness that causes rifts with April, particularly April's offer for Shannon to help out with 4Evah, then later her shock to see a popular boy develop an interest in Shannon instead of Becky, whereupon she remarks "how could a hunk like that go for a special needs girl?"
-Under her stage name of Rebecca (sometimes Rebeccah), she develops moderate fame as a singer.
+Under her stage name of Rebecca (sometimes Rebecah), she develops moderate fame as a singer.